'It's OK to feel scared': Coronavirus testing must ramp up globally

 Several countries banned mass gatherings such as sports, cultural and religious events to combat the fast-spreading respiratory disease that has infected nearly 175,000 people globally and killed more than 6,700.

 Just a month ago, financial markets were hitting record highs on the assumption that the outbreak would largely be contained in China.
 But there have now been more cases and more deaths outside mainland China than inside.
-Tracking the spread here

 U.S. states pleaded with the Trump administration on Monday to coordinate a national response to the coronavirus outbreak, saying patchwork measures enacted by state and local authorities were insufficient to confront the coast-to-coast emergency that has killed 71 Americans.